MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-an-isochrone.md

 [!INCLUDE [bing-maps-calculate-an-Isochrone-matrix-api-retirement](../../includes/bing-maps-calculate-an-Isochrone-matrix-api-retirement.md)]

-The Bing Maps Isochrone API provides time-specific, isoline polygons for the distance that is reachable from a given location and supports multiple modes of transportation (i.e. driving and public transit).
+The Bing Maps Isochrone API provides time-specific, isoline polygons for the distance that is reachable from a given location.
 Use this solution to plan the area that can be reached from a designated starting point within a set time period.
 The isoline polygon area, good for visualization, can be used to filter for spatial queries, which opens up a wide variety of applications for spatial filtering.
 Here are some additional examples of where you might use isochrones:

 * **Store Locators** – Show me all locations that are within 10 minutes of a user.
-* **Stolen Vehicle Recovery** – Where could a vehicle have travelled to since it was stolen.
+* **Stolen Vehicle Recovery** – Where could a vehicle have traveled to since it was stolen.
 * **Real Estate** – Limit search results such that only those that are within the users preferred commute preferences to work.
 For example, show me all homes that are within a 30-minute drive of work.
-* **Job Search Sites** – Show all jobs that are within 45 minutes of my home when taking public transit.
 * **Geofence Generation** – Generate a polygon that be used as a geofence that alerts users when they are within a certain travel time or distance of a location.
 * **Field management** – Show me all workers who are within a 15-minute drive of a job.
 * **Emergency Services Planning** – Where could an emergency vehicle travel too within 5, 10, and 15 minutes.